Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Adults-only wellness retreat offering holistic spa treatments, jungle views, and Indonesian dining.

-We love it because… Abisena Wellness and Resort Ubud is one of those rare spots that actually feels like a retreat.
-It’s hidden in a tranquil village that most tourists seem to miss, so you’re treated to the sounds of birdsong, swaying jungle palms, and your own breath slowing down.
+We love it because… Abisena Wellness and Resort Ubud feels like a wellness retreat.
+It’s hidden in a tranquil village, so you’re treated to the sounds of birdsong and swaying jungle palms.
 It’s adults-only, and you can really feel it.

-I checked into one of the Jungle Pool Villas, and from the moment I slid open the glass doors to that private pool, I knew I wasn’t leaving in a hurry.
-There’s also a main infinity pool that’s framed by dense greenery, a sleek gym with valley views, and holistic wellness and cultural activities each day.
+I checked-in to a Jungle Pool Villa, and from the moment I slid open the doors to that private pool, I knew I wasn’t leaving in a hurry.
+There’s also a main infinity pool framed by dense greenery, a sleek gym with valley views, and holistic wellness activities each day.

 Then there’s the spa.
-Dirasha Wellness is where I experienced one of the most holistic wellness treatments in Bali.
-It tried the “Nadra Rita” floating sound healing, followed by a bamboo massage and a herbal bath that uses 128 local herbs.
+Dirasha Wellness is where I experienced “Nadra Rita” floating sound healing, followed by a bamboo massage and a herbal bath that uses 128 local herbs.
 I floated out of that room.
-And when hunger struck, I headed straight to Runara Restaurant, where Chef Hans serves Indonesian dishes with a modern twist.
+And when hunger struck, I headed to Runara Restaurant, where Chef Hans serves Indonesian dishes with a modern twist.
 The crispy bebek was my favourite – heritage cuisine done beautifully.

-Turns out, the whole resort is inspired by the Balinese legend of Bima – and once I knew that, I couldn’t miss the soulful designs, ancient carvings and cultural touches.
+Turns out, the whole resort is inspired by the Balinese legend of Bima, with ancient carvings and cultural touches.
 It’s quiet luxury with purpose.
 And if you ask me, it’s the perfect balance between an Ubud retreat and a luxury hotel.

 Best for: Intimate, adults-only wellness escape with lush jungle views and a standout spa.